 Weight: 26g | Material: Acetate plastic | Frame type: Half rimless | Tinted lens: No

 As mentioned earlier, HyperX has not employed any tint with the lens.
 That is because of the MR-8 technology.
-By using a clear lens and that said technology, colour distortion is minimized and you get full protection with long hour usage.
-These glasses are able to block out 70% of the blue light and UV light.
+By using a clear lens and that said technology, color distortion is minimized and you get full protection with long hour usage.
+These glasses can block out 70% of the blue light and UV light.
 They come with a hard protective case as well to keep them tucked in when not in use.

 The HyperX Gaming Eyewear is on par with Gunnar Optiks PHA-04201 in terms of blocking out harmful rays.
 However, the design and aesthetics of these don’t feel anything special.
 They get the job done, sure, but don’t look as cool as PHA-04201.
 But, the frame design is still very flexible and strong making it able to endure drops, etc as well.

 The Gunnar PPK has a metallic frame with curved sides for a better all-rounded fit around the head.
 These frames are bendable and have high tensile strength.
-However first time users of glasses may experience a bit too much force around their head when first using these.
-This takes some time to get used to but, nonetheless is troublesome for some first-timers.
+However first-time users of glasses may experience a bit too much force around their head when first using these.
+This takes some time to get used to but is troublesome for some first-timers.
 However, due to this curve, the headphones don’t actually pin the frames in which makes them very comfortable.

 Like the previous Gunnar glasses, these too block out 65% blue right and 100% UV white light.
 Moreover, Gunnar PPK also makes use of i-AMP technology to reduce glare penetration and turns down the brightness.
 This ensures minimum eye strain and these glasses do that well.